Jump to topic

 Individuals who wear rigid gas permeable contact lenses should discontinue use for at least three weeks before the screening visit.
 Individuals should stop using all other kinds of contact lenses at least three days before the assessment.

-Almost 90% of individuals who underwent photorefractive keratectomy experienced 20/20 vision within a year of surgery and without additional eyewear support.
+Success rates for PRK are high.
+Almost 90 percent of individuals who underwent photorefractive keratectomy experienced 20/20 vision within a year of surgery without additional eyewear support.

 PRK surgery will vary in prices depending on multiple factors, including: